-Head to the Punk Museum to see Icelandic punk rock pieced together on to the white tiles of a former underground public toilet.
-The country’s music history is documented from the early days of punk to new wave revolution.
+Head to the Punk Museum to see Icelandic punk rock pieced together onto the white tiles of a former underground public toilet.
+The country’s music history is documented from the early days of punk to the new wave revolution.
 It features beloved artists such as Bjork and Sigur Ros.

 The exhibition is tiny and the displays are a bit unorganized, but what do you expect from punk rock?
 Chances are you’ve never seen anything like it.
 Probably the most fun you will ever have in a bathroom…